thefifthgroup/ZaraZephyr/README.md

-# Zara Zephyr Obstacle Odyssey
+## About this repository

+This repository is used for hosting the source code of our game that is an academic requirement of our course, [Introduction to Game Development](https://github.com/topics/introduction-to-game-development).

 ## Overview

-"Zara Zephyr: Obstacle Odyssey" is an obstacle-centric adventure game that has elements of platforming.
+*Zara Zephyr: Obstacle Odyssey* is an obstacle-centric adventure game that has elements of platforming.
 The target audience includes gamers who enjoy action-adventure and platforming.
 The game is suitable for players of all ages, from kids, young adults to grown-ups.

 ## Story